BrigitteSprung/100-days-of-code/log.md

 **Today's Progress**: I attempted one of the Frontend Mentor challenges

-**Thoughts** It was a lot more difficult to get everything perfect than I thought it would be.
+**Thoughts:** It was a lot more difficult to get everything perfect than I thought it would be.
 I definitely need to learn some more css tricks to streamline this process.
 However, I am starting to get ito the habit of css custom properties.

 So I ended up almost immediately trying another FMP challenge.
 Also a newbie one.
 This one went a bit better.
 I was much quicker in setting up the layout and all the class.
 For future I'd like to try this again but with Sass.